 History of the Brown Department of Family Medicine

-Nearly fifty years ago, a fledgling medical school at an Ivy League university and a time-honored, if fiscally modest community hospital decided to take a risk — opening a Family Medicine residency in 1975 and later a Department of Family Medicine in 1978.
-The gamble was large; although Rhode Island had historically been a general practice state, the medical school and the hospital were moving into uncharted ground and breaking tradition with both their larger competitors north and south (Harvard and Yale) and with the direction of some of the other newly affiliated Brown hospitals.
-According to its first Dean, Stanley Aronson, Brown Medical School, then just a "Program" in medicine, was ready to take a chance with this new field, especially since it seemed to hold significant potential for the training of well-educated physicians to meet the compelling needs of the Rhode Island population.
-Also, like the Department of Community Health, where Family Medicine was originally placed, it did not require the investment in laboratory infrastructure that the new school could little afford.
-Memorial Hospital of RI (MHRI) was interested in sponsoring Family Medicine because, as the CEO at the time, Mr. Frank Dietz, observed, it was consistent with the hospital’s "history and philosophical bent of primary care, general internal medicine, and prevention."
+Fifty years ago, a fledgling new medical school at an Ivy League university and a time-honored, if fiscally modest community hospital decided to take a risk—opening a Family Medicine residency in 1975 and later a Department of Family Medicine in 1978.
+The gamble was large; although Rhode Island had historically been a strong general practice state, the medical school and the hospital were moving into uncharted ground and breaking tradition with both their larger competitors north and south (Harvard and Yale) and with the direction of some of the other newly affiliated Brown hospitals.
+According to its first Dean, Stanley Aronson, Brown Medical School was ready to take a chance with this new field since it held significant potential for the training of well-educated physicians to meet the healthcare needs of the Rhode Island population.
+Also, like the Department of Community Health, where Family Medicine was originally located, it did not require the investment in laboratory infrastructure that the new medical school could little afford.
+Memorial Hospital of Rhode Island (MHRI) was interested in sponsoring Family Medicine because, as the CEO at the time, Mr. Frank Dietz, observed, it was consistent with the hospital’s “history and philosophical bent of primary care, general internal medicine, and prevention.”
 The hospital was founded through an 1894 bequest from a local mill owner to serve the workers of the Blackstone Valley and sat on the grounds of two adjoining estates.
-MHRI had sponsored a general practice training program until the mid-1960s and wanted to reenter medical education after the affiliation with Brown.
-Family Medicine appeared to be a natural and logical development.
+MHRI had sponsored a one-year general practice training program until the mid-1960s and wanted to reenter medical education after the affiliation with Brown.
+Sponsoring Family Medicine was a natural and logical development.

 However, how could one start a Family Medicine residency and department in Rhode Island?
-There were no faculty, no residents, no teaching practices, and no experience.
+There were no faculty, no residents, no teaching practices, and no experience with this new educational model.
 Family Practice (FP) had begun as an approved specialty only in 1969, and knowledge of the field in the Northeast was sparse.
-To learn from others, the CEO, along with a leading faculty member from internal medicine, traveled to one of the early FP sites in New Jersey.
-Meanwhile, the first Family Medicine Division Head and later Dean, Dr. David Greer, visited the US heartland to learn about the new specialty in Kansas City and upper Minnesota.
-The zealous founders of the field, the leaders of the new American Academy of Family Physicians (AAFP), were eager to help this Ivy League school make the move and imparted their wisdom.
+To learn from others, the MHRI CEO, along with an influential faculty member from internal medicine, traveled to one of the early FP residencies in Hunterdon, New Jersey.
+Meanwhile, the first Family Medicine Division Head and later second Dean of Brown Medical School, Dr. David Greer, visited the US midwestern heartland to learn about the new specialty in Kansas City and upper Minnesota.
+The zealous founders of the field, the leaders of the new American Academy of Family Physicians (AAFP), were eager to help this Ivy League school make the move to Family Medicine.
+They imparted their wisdom to Dr. Greer during his visits and later when they came to Pawtucket to provide further input.

 Family Care Dedication (Sept.
 1975).
 From L to R: Charles Janeway, MD, Dr. Percy Hodgson, John J. Cunningham, MD, David S. Greer, MD, Francis R. Dietz

-The first researcher, Dr. Larry Culpepper, arrived in 1981 and began the outstanding research tradition that continues to this day.
-This tradition was strengthened when in 1997 the Brown University Center for Primary Care and Prevention was established at MHRI (in a collaboration between Family Medicine, Internal Medicine and Community Health/Public Health) to improve the health of individuals and communities by promoting research, enriching knowledge, and improving practice in primary care and prevention.
-Its first FM Director has been Chuck Eaton since 2004, with a cadre of researchers from medicine, public health, medical anthropology, psychology, and epidemiology.
+The first researcher, Dr. Larry Culpepper arrived in 1981 and began the outstanding research tradition that continues to this day.
+He conducted local, national, and international research on topics as varied as otitis media and school- and community-based interventions to improve pregnancy outcomes.
+The tradition of research in Family Medicine was strengthened when in 1997 the Brown University Center for Primary Care and Prevention was established at MHRI (in a collaboration between Family Medicine, Internal Medicine, and Community Health/Public Health) to improve the health of individuals and communities by promoting research, enriching knowledge, and improving practice in primary care and prevention.
+Thomas M. Lasater, Ph.D., was its first director and Dr. Chuck Eaton succeeded him and was its first Family Medicine Director starting in 2004 with a cadre of researchers from medicine, public health, medical anthropology, psychology, and epidemiology.

 The Department has continued to develop and mature, taking its place among the major Family Medicine departments and training programs in the country.
-Fellowship training was added, starting with Maternal and Child Health in 1992 (led by Brian Jack and later Rick Long, and after a hiatus, reborn under leadership of Dr. Sue Magee, the current director), followed by the C. Everett Koop Health Policy Fellowship in 2002 (Dr. Sean David), the Leadership Fellowship in 2004 (Dr. Alicia Monroe), and Sports Medicine (Drs.
-Jeff Manning and Amity Rubeor).
-Since 2012, there has been a flourishing Global Health Fellowship in the Department, founded by Dr. Fadya El Rayess and now headed by Dr. Daria Szkwarko.
-The MCH Fellowship moved up to Landmark Hospital in 2017, with partnerships with four health centers.
-In 2024, the Department launched a fellowship in Primary Care Diabetology, led by Dr. Leonard Bertheau.
+Fellowship training was added, starting with Maternal and Child Health in 1991 led by Dr. Brian Jack and later Dr. Rick Long, and after a hiatus, reborn under the leadership of Dr. Sue Magee in 2016, the current director.
+Multiple other fellowship programs have also sprung up, sometimes lasting only years and sometimes decades.
+These have included the C. Everett Koop Health Policy Fellowship begun in 2003 (directed by Dr. Sean David), the Leadership Fellowship in 2004 (conceived and directed by Dr. Alicia Monroe); the Complementary Alternative Medicine Fellowship (directed by Dr. Robert Heffron and Dr. John McGonigle); the Faculty Development Fellowship (Dr. Borkan) and Sports Medicine from 2014-2018 (Dr. Jeffrey Manning and Dr. Amity Rubeor), and Global Health (mentioned above).
+The recently added Diabetology Fellowship was the last to join the long tradition of fellowship training in 2024 (directed by Dr. Leonard Bertheau).

-In a type of budding process, several faculty and graduates were instrumental in initiating a residency at a health center in Lawrence, Massachusetts and a Department of Family Medicine at Boston University, starting in 1996.
+Graduates of the Brown residency and fellowship programs have become faculty across the US and the world.
+In addition, there has been a type of budding process whereby groups of faculty and graduates have been instrumental in initiating a residency at a health center in Lawrence, Massachusetts in 1994 and a Department of Family Medicine at Boston University, starting in 1996.

-In 1999, the finishing touches were put on the new Family Care Center (FCC) at MHRI, a state of the art family medicine training center.
-The new FCC replaced the “clinic” style facility, providing three model practices that now house the 36 residents and over 20 faculty – as well as provide a base for the successful waves of innovative programs – ranging from chronic care, collaboratives to PCMH, group integrated behavioral health and risk contracts.
+Brown Family Medicine’s clinical footprint has expanded from its modest beginnings.
+In 1999, the finishing touches were put on the new Family Care Center (FCC) at MHRI, which was a state-of-the-art family medicine training center at the time.
+The new FCC replaced the “clinic” style facility, providing three model practices that now house the 36 residents and over 20 faculty – as well as providing a base for the successful waves of innovative programs – ranging from team-based collaboratives to PCMH (patient centered medical home), integrated behavioral health and point of care ultrasound (POCUS).

-Family Medicine residency training in RI expanded with the development the Kent Residency 15 years ago – which, after moving twice, found a supportive and stable home at Thundermist West Warwick Community Health Center.
-It was guided by Dr. Jessica Manyan who was the valiant residency director overcoming multiple hurdles to create an exciting and effective training program.
-The residency received Accreditation Council for Graduate Medical Education (ACGME) recognition in 2016 and merged with the Brown Family Medicine Residency, becoming a second site, soon thereafter.
-Although Dr. El Rayess, as residency director, took overall responsibility, Dr. Jennifer Buckley (director of Kent FMOB), and Dr. Meghan Grant (first director of the osteopathic curriculum) have been “on the ground” at Thundermist and Kent, ever improving the program.
-Dr. Arnold Goldberg, the first director of the Kent FM inpatient service, stepped down as Associate Program Director in 2024, and was succeeded by Dr. Caitlin Gillooly.
+Family Medicine residency training in RI expanded with the development the Kent Residency in 2008 – which after moving twice, found a supportive and stable home at Thundermist West Warwick Community Health Center.
+After the founding leadership by Dr. Polly Leonard, it was guided by Dr. Jessica Manyan who as Residency Director from 2008 to 2020.
+She and the small faculty overcame multiple hurdles to create an exciting and effective training program.
+Though originally an Osteopathic Residency, it received Accreditation Council for Graduate Medical Education (ACGME) recognition in 2016 and merged with the Brown Family Medicine Residency, becoming a second site, soon thereafter.
+Since 2017 Dr. Fadya El Rayess has served as the Residency Director for both sites, with first Dr. Arnold Goldberg and as of this year Dr. Caitlin Gillooly serving as Associate Residency Directors, Dr. Jennifer Buckley (director of Kent MCH), and Dr. Meghan Grant (first director of the osteopathic curriculum).
+They have been “on the ground” at Thundermist and Kent leading the way and expanding the footprint of Family Medicine.

 Lists of Founders, Past Residency Directors and Chairs